Merkur: Scorpio

 Introduced in mid-1987 as a 1988 model, the Merkur Scorpio targeted the executive sedan segment.
 Recalling the styling of the Mercury Sable and Ford Taurus, the Scorpio was an extended-wheelbase version of the Ford Sierra, making it the largest car sold by Ford of Europe.

 As an entry-level luxury car, the Merkur Scorpio competed against sedans including the Acura Legend, Audi 100, Mercedes-Benz 190E, Saab 9000, Sterling 827, and Volvo 740.
 In sharp contrast to many of its competitors, the Scorpio was offered only as a 5-door hatchback (a configuration otherwise only offered by Saab and Sterling in North America).
 The model offered an optional Touring Package upgrade.

 The Merkur Scorpio (unlike the XR4Ti) was assembled on the Ford Cologne assembly line in West Germany.
-The body was largely unchanged for North America, with the exception of 5-mph bumpers, and US-market bumpers; Merkurs are also distinguished by badging and full-width taillamps.
+The body was largely unchanged for North America, with the exception of 5-mph bumpers, a low profile spoiler, and US-market bumpers; Merkurs are also distinguished by badging and full-width taillamps.
 Powertrain modifications were minimal, as the 2.9L V6 was an engine used in North America (by the Ranger and Bronco II).
 While a 5-speed manual transmission was standard, nearly every Scorpio sold was equipped with a 4-speed automatic transmission.

 One of the shortest-lived vehicles ever produced by Ford Motor Company, the Merkur Scorpio was discontinued at the end of the 1989 model year, marking the end of the Merkur brand.